Khairul Azwan Harun: Career

-Political Views
+Political views

-Throughout his political career, Azwan stands out as a progressive, moderate and no-holds barred youth leader.
-He upheld the principle of Wasattiyah (Moderation) as promoted by the Prime Minister Dato' Sri Najib Tun Razak.
-He is known for speaking his mind.
-In his engagement programs with the youth throughout Malaysia, he has been vocal in championing issues pertinent to the Malaysian youth.
-In the most recent years, Azwan has urged for greater efforts to upskill convicted drug addicts to ensure they can integrate back into society.
+Azwan has expressed support for the principle of Wasattiyah (Moderation) aligning with policies promoted the Prime Minister Najib Tun Razak.
+He has been vocal in championing issues pertinent to the Malaysian youth.
+In recent years, Azwan has urged for greater efforts to upskill convicted drug addicts to ensure they can integrate back into society.
 Azwan has also voiced his concern on issues of religious extremism, climate change, sustainable energy and the need to prepare the youth for the jobs of the future.

-Azwan writes constantly on the need for the youth to be attentive to the politics governing their nation.
+Azwan constantly about the need for the youth to be attentive to the politics governing their nation.
 In an article in the New Straits Times, Azwan said: "For as much as you can express your wants and opinions, you must also listen to others and follow the traditions set to make sure everyone gets a fair chance.
 Frustrations of not seeing your particular ideals met should not warrant you to burn the bridge of this vital cooperation.
 What the youth must comprehend and actually guard against is the wrong perception that supporting your party president equates to yes-manning mindlessly.
-There are values of being apart of a party, values of loyalty and the sincerity of respect to leaders."For Azwan, it matters little what side the youth choose to support.
-What matters more is the right form of politics, one that is less focused on character attacking and more on substantive factual debate.
-In this, Azwan has been aggressively vocal in criticizing the opposition for its emotional and sensationalism type politics.
-In the opposition's Alternative Budget 2018, Azwan spent weeks debunking the promises that the opposition proposed, from the fallacy of its proposition to eradicate all road tolls to eliminating GST.
-In this sense, Azwan is known to present tough economic ideas in words that the common man would understand.
+There are values of being a part of a party, values of loyalty and the sincerity of respect to leaders."

-Azwan has been a stern critic of Mahathir Mohamed for his new role as Malaysia's opposition leader.
-Tun Dr Mahathir, a former Prime Minister of Malaysia for 22 years and now aged 93, became opposition leader in January 2018.
-For Azwan, this appointment is detrimental to the progress of youth leaders.
+Azwan has expressed opposition to Mahathir Mohamad’s role as Malaysia's opposition leader, citing concerns over his approach to modern issues.
+Mahathir, a former Prime Minister of Malaysia for 22 years and now aged 93, became opposition leader in January 2018.
+Azwan has argued that Mahathir's appointment could hinder the development of youth leadership in Malaysia.
 He has expressed concern that a man of the past would not comprehend issues such as cyber security, jobs security, climate change and modern religious extremism.
-As noted by Azwan, having a credible opposition helps keep the government on its toes.